 The CP-6 manual set includes guides for APL, BASIC, COBOL, FORTRAN, and I-D-S/II programmers, as well as TP and Text Processing administrators.

-Note that a subcategory of guides -- primers -- is included in the manual set.
-A primer introduces a non-sophisticated user to a CP-6 feature (or features).
-CP-6 primers introduce new, non-programming users to CP-6 (the CP-6 Primer) and to word processing (the CP-6 Text Processing Primer).
+Note that a subcategory of guides - "Getting Started" guides and Introductions - is included in the manual set.
+A primer introduces a non-sophisticated user to a CP-6